East of England: East Anglia with Home Counties

-Essex, despite meaning East-Saxons, previously formed part of South East England, along with Bedfordshire and Hertfordshire, a mixture of definite and debatable Home counties.
+Essex, despite meaning East-Saxons, previously formed part of the South East England administrative region, along with Bedfordshire and Hertfordshire, a mixture of definite and debatable Home counties.
 The earliest use of the term is from 1695.
 Charles Davenant, in An essay upon ways and means of supplying the war, wrote, "The Eleven Home Counties, which are thought in Land Taxes to pay more than their proportion..." then cited a list including these four.
 The term does not appear to have been used in taxation since the 18th century.

-Historic counties

-The historic counties ceased to be used for any administrative purpose in 1899 but remain important to some people, notably for county cricket.

 Climate

 East Anglia is one of the driest parts of the United Kingdom, with average rainfall ranging from 450 to 750 mm.
 The area receives such low rainfall amounts because low pressure systems and weather fronts from the Atlantic lose a lot of moisture over land (and therefore are usually much weaker) by the time they reach Eastern England.

 Winter (mid-November – mid-March) is mostly cool, but non-prevailing cold easterly winds can affect the area from the continent.
 These can bring heavy snowfall if the winds interact with a low-pressure system over the Atlantic or France.
 Northerly winds also can be cold but are not usually as cold as easterly winds.
 Westerly winds bring milder and, typically, wetter weather.
 Southerly winds usually bring mild air (if from the Atlantic or North Africa) but chill if coming from further east than Spain.

 Spring (mid-March – May) is a transitional season that initially can be chilly but is usually warm by late-April/May.
 The weather at this time is often changeable (within each day) and occasionally showery.

 Summer (June – mid-September) is usually warm.
 Continental air from mainland Europe or the Azores High usually leads to at least a few weeks of hot, balmy weather with prolonged warm to hot temperatures.
 The number of summer storms from the Atlantic, such as the remnants of a tropical storm, usually coincides with the location of the jet stream.
 The East tends to receive much less rain than the other regions.

 Autumn (mid-September – mid-November) is usually mild with some days being very unsettled and rainy and others warm.
 At least part of September and early October in the East have warm and settled weather, but only in rare years is there an Indian summer where fine weather marks the entire traditional harvest season.

+Dust devils were reported in Essex and Cambridgeshire on 17 August 2024, causing minor injuries and some disruption.
+These small whirlwinds, which form from the ground up, are less powerful than tornadoes.
+In Essex, they caused tents and gazebos to be lifted during a local event, resulting in minor injuries.
+Witnesses described the event as unexpected, noting that such phenomena are rare in the area.